devops329/devops/README.md

 ## Technologies

-The course covers a full spectrum of software delivery management technologies.
+The course covers a full spectrum of devOps technologies.

 - **Testing**